 It is the policy of the City of Los Angeles to provide all DBEs an equal opportunity to participate in the performance of all City contracts.
 Bidders must assist the City in implementing this policy by taking all reasonable steps to ensure that all qualified business enterprises including DBEs have an equal opportunity to compete for and participate in City contracts.
 A bidder's good faith efforts to reach out to DBEs will be determined from written documentation of the level of effort put into achieving the indicators.
-Failure to meet expected DBE goals will not by itself be the basis for disqualification or determination of noncompliance with this policy.
-However, failure to submit supporting documentation of a good faith effort within three days of notification by LAWA and/or failure to achieve a minimum of 75 out of 100 Good Faith Effort evaluation points will render the bid non-responsive and will result in its rejection.
+Failure to meet expected DBE goals will not by itself be the basis for disqualification or determination of a good faith effort within three days of notification by LAWA and/or failure to achieve a minimum of 75 out of 100 Good Faith Effort evaluation points will render the bid non-responsive and will result in its rejection.
 Adequacy of a bidder's good faith effort will be determined by LAWA after consideration of the indicators of good faith as set forth below.